cavediverchris/Final-Fantasy-7-Walkthrough/docs/introduction.md

 Move Barret to the back row if he has a long-range weapon.
 Alternately, give someone the Long Range Materia and move him or her to the back row.
 They only take half of the physical damage from back here, yet still inflict normal damage.

-Always keep cursor mode ( BUTTON) on during play and fights.
+Always keep cursor mode (SELECT BUTTON) on during play and fights.
 It helps!

 Use the W-Item cheat to get 99 Ethers, and then sell 98 of them at 750 gil per, that's 73500 gil!
 Or better yet, buy one Sylkis Green from the Chocobo Sage, turn it into 99, then hock 98 of them off at 2500 gil apiece!
 245000 gil for a couple of minute’s worth of work!